WhiteHouse/buildmanager/README.md

 ------------

-  - (Recommended) Drush master / 7.x (Build Manager uses the Drush Make --no-recurse flag and autoloading which--as of the time of this writing--have not been backported to 6.x)
+  - (Recommended) Drush master / 7.x (Build Manager uses the Drush Make --no-recursion flag and autoloading which--as of the time of this writing--have not been backported to 6.x)